 I also have the added benefit of giving quiz takers unique insights for better self-discovery, helping them feel known and understood at the end of the quiz.
 If you’re interested in creating a lead-generating quiz for your own brand, let’s go through some of the main elements you’ll need:

-If I put a quiz on my website that says “What Hipster Style Fits You?”, people would be very confused because I’m a copywriter for small businesses.
-My glasses may look hipster, but it doesn’t give me the authority (or desire) to speak on this subject.
+If I put a quiz on my website that says “What Clothing Style Fits You?”, people would be very confused because I’m a copywriter for small businesses.

 Instead, I should choose a quiz topic that is more aligned with my website copywriting niche.
 Your own topic will depend on what industry you’re in and who you serve.